 Many centres around the country are currently making decisions of ‘foundation tier or higher tier’ for their GCSE (9-1) Mathematics students, so what are the important differences?
 One of the important differences between the two tiers is the grade ranges that they now cover.

 The content weightings between the two tiers have also changed and are certainly worth bearing in mind in tiering decisions.
-Foundation tier papers will see a greater focus on the Number topic compared to the Higher, while the Higher tier will see a greater focus on Algebra.
-Smaller differences exist between the tiers for the Ratio, proportion & rates of change and Geometry and Measures topic weightings, while Probability and Statistics are equal across the two.
+Foundation tier papers will see a greater focus on the number topic compared to the higher, while the higher tier will see a greater focus on algebra.
+Smaller differences exist between the tiers for the ratio, proportion and rates of change, geometry and measures topic weightings, whilst probability and statistics are equal across the two.

 There will still be common questions between the two tiers, which will be at the overlap grades (4 and 5).
 There is a requirement for a minimum of 20% of each paper to be common questions and on OCR’s 100-mark GCSE (9-1) Maths questions papers, we frequently include slightly more.
 These overlap questions help in awarding, enabling us to ensure comparability between the two tiers.

-To assist in tiering decisions, we have produced multiple sets of Practice Papers, available to download from ocr.org.uk/gcsemaths.
-Practice Papers (set 2) and Practice Papers (set 3) are only downloadable securely, by using your OCR Interchange login.
-We have also published Practice Paper analysis grids, which allow you to get an estimate of both class and individual student performance on the papers in
+To assist in tiering decisions, we have produced multiple sets of practice papers, available to download from ocr.org.uk/gcsemaths.
+Practice papers sets two and three are only available to download securely, by using your OCR Interchange login.
+We have also published practice paper analysis grids, which allow you to get an estimate of both class and individual student performance on the papers in

-You may also like to read our previous ‘New GCSE (9-1) Mathematics tiering and content shifts’ blog, available here.
+You may also like to read our previous GCSE (9-1) Mathematics tiering and content shifts blog entry.

-Neil is also responsible for the current GCSE maths A and B courses (J562 and J567), as well as the OCR maths Twitter and changes to the maths qualification pages on the OCR website.
+Neil is also responsible for the current GCSE Maths A and B courses (J562 and J567), as well as OCR maths Twitter and changes to the maths qualification pages on the OCR website.